 It is always more efficient to design for the appropriate model in the first place, but if such knowledge is not available yet, default designs can be augmented to fit the true response surface better.
 The available options for augmenting a design depend on the initial design.
 Use the Help button on the augment dialogs if you are not sure what to do.

 With the aid of optimal selection, the program provides additional experiments needed to fit a higher order model.
 If the lack-of-fit test shows significant, or the fit summary shows a higher order (but aliased) model fits better, and/or subject matter knowledge indicates a higher order model is needed, response surface and mixture designs can be augmented.

-While using Design-Expert, two-level factorial designs with center points are commonly augmented to a central composite designs.
+While using Stat-Ease, two-level factorial designs with center points are commonly augmented to a central composite designs.